 Generally, the Pixel Buds A-Series will automatically update.
 If you don’t see auto-updates, grant the correct permissions by doing a long press on the app’s icon, selecting Permissions, and then Allow nearby devices.

-When doing any update with the Pixel Buds A-Series, leave the buds in the case for about 10 minutes after you wait 10 minutes for the update to download to the phone.
+When updating the Pixel Buds A-Series, leave the buds in the case for about 10 minutes after waiting 10 minutes for the update to download to the phone.

 Manually updating your Google Pixel Buds A-Series is possible.